rixw/node-bigcommerce-esm/README.md

 ## Contributing

-This module was originally written to be used with [Conversio](https://conversio.com) and is used in a production environment currently.
-This will ensure that this module is well maintained, bug free and as up to date as possible.
+The original module was originally written to be used with [Conversio](https://conversio.com) and is used in a production environment currently.
+However, as a CJS module I struggled to work with it in an ESM project.
+This module is a rewrite of the original module to be used as an ESM module.
+Functionality should be the same, but if you find any issues please raise them in the issues section.

-Conversio's developers will continue to make updates as often as required to have a consistently bug free platform, but we are happy to review any feature requests or issues and are accepting constructive pull requests.